justinmahar/netlify-domain-redirector/README.md

 ### Setup Page Demo

-The following setup page will be visible when you first deploy Netlify Redirector:
+The following setup page will be visible when you first deploy Netlify Domain Redirector:

 - [View Default Setup Page](https://netlify-domain-redirector.netlify.app/)